apandey7/ML_Learning/README.md

 # ML_Learning
-ML algorithms and their implementations
+Machine Learning algorithms and their implementations

-This repo contains all ML algos that have been implemented by me.
+This repo contains all machine learning algos that have been implemented by me.

 This file contains the ML pipeline of implementation of algos, namely following steps:
 1. EDA Process